mv3-examples/firefox-addon-dev-notes/README.md

   Using the `activeTab` manifest permission instead of `tabs` was found to fix host permissions errors on `file://` pages.

- **Takeaway:** `activeTab` is preferred, but view-source and reader view pages still won't load contextmenu actions.
+ **Takeaway:** `activeTab` is preferred, but view-source, PDF viewer, and reader view pages still won't load contextmenu actions.